-Everything you need to get started — the interface, search, Pins, Memory Briefs, Obsidian Sync, and how to uninstall cleanly when needed.
+Everything you need to get started — install, first-run setup, the menu bar interface, recall commands, section-aware Pins, Memory Briefs, Local AI with Ollama, Obsidian Sync, and clean uninstall.

 ThreadRecall captures conversations from the apps you have installed and connected: